Is it Safe to Play Online Poker from the US

 Are Players Funds at Risk When Poker Sites Go Out of Business?

-While we’d love to be able to tell you no US poker site’s failure has ever resulted in the loss of players funds, but that would be a lie.
+While we’d love to be able to tell you no US poker site’s failure has ever resulted in the loss of players funds, that would be a lie.
 One of the first online poker sites ever to launch was Dutch Boyd’s PokerSpot.com which failed miserably.
 The Boyd family and their partners as early players on the online poker scene didn’t have the experience required to manage risks associated with credit card fraud.
-At the time PokerSpot.com was near bankrupt the company had nearly $600K worth of virtual chips in play that they had never actually been paid on.
+At the time PokerSpot.com was near bankrupt, the company had nearly $600K worth of virtual chips in play that they had never actually been paid on.
 Most of these were the result of deposits made with stolen credit cards, or chargebacks.
 With these fraudulent chips won and circulated by legitimate poker players whose accounts were in good standing, this was a tough situation for PokerSpot.com, as there was no way to say some chips were valid and others were not.
 Needless to say PokerSpot was the first online poker site that closed where players lost their balances.

 Which Poker Sites are Safe to Play at?